-But people in China get depressed too, so of course they use acupuncture!
-But how their condition is diagnosed is very different from the Western orthodox medicine diagnosis.
+However, people in China get depressed too, so of course they use acupuncture!
+But how they diagnose it is very different from the Western orthodox medicine diagnosis.

 Fundamentally, the Chinese medical theory says something like this.
 Anyone in pain, mental or physical, is experiencing a blockage in their flow of ‘Qi’ (- pronounced TCHEE!).

-Let's call this 'Qi' 'life energy', but 'life energy' is not a very good definition of Qi.
+Let’s call this ‘Qi’ ‘life energy’, although ‘life energy’ is not a very good definition of Qi.
 Click here to read more about Qi.

 Take a small river.
 Imagine the flow of water as being like the flow of Qi.
 Water occupies the space available: though it runs smoothly and quietly it has momentum and force – you can be carried along by it.